-As a financial advisor, I know you’re busy.
-You don’t have time to waste on “yet another book” that promises results but doesn’t deliver.
-To help you out, I’ve gathered a list of the top books for financial advisors in 2021.
+As a financial advisor, we know you’re busy.
+Between managing your business, taking CE courses, and meeting with clients, you don’t have time to waste on yet another book that promises results but doesn’t deliver.
+To help you out, we’ve compiled our top book recommendations into one convenient list.

 1. The Sustainable Edge by Ron Carson & Scott Ford